Data-Locality-Aware Task Assignment and Scheduling for Distributed Job Executions: Algorithms for FIFO Queues

 \subsubsection{Narrowing the Search of $\Phi_c$}

-A commercial solver could be slow to solve the non-linear integer program in large-scale scenarios.
-To reduce the computational overhead, we narrow the search space of \( \Phi_c \) by analyzing the characteristics of the problem.
+Commercial solvers can be computationally expensive when solving non-linear integer programs, especially in large-scale scenarios.
+To mitigate this overhead, we narrow the search space of $\Phi_c$ by leveraging the inherent characteristics of the problem.